Javad-Taheri/KeyboardTestUtility/README.md

 Keyboard Test Utility is a free Windows application tp test keyboard keys sanity and view key codes.
 It is portable and not installation required.

 ### Download
-Download the latest version from the [Releases]() section.
+Download the latest version from the [Releases](https://github.com/Javad-Taheri/KeyboardTestUtility/releases/latest) section.

 ### System Requirements
-Windows Vista or later
+Windows XP or later

 ### License
 After Link Downloader is free to use.
 The source code is not publicly available.